 Pay Through Mobile, also known as Paytm is a fintech and digital payments company that was founded in Noida, India in 2010.
 The company was founded by Indian billionaire and entrepreneur Vijay Shekhar Sharma as a subsidiary of his company One97 Communications.

 Paytm was originally intended to function as a traditional digital payment service between retailers and consumers.
-But the digital payments service soon expanded to offer Indians an expansive suite of financial services.
+However, the digital payments service soon expanded to offer Indians an expansive suite of financial services.

 Consumers can use Paytm to book airline tickets, pay utility bills, pay credit card bills, load mobile phone accounts, invest in stocks, and more.